cml87/SpringCore_111_forJenkins/README.md

 Fig. min 5:49

 The Spring framework is distributed through jars.
-Springs wants yuo to use Maven to download its jars, instead of doing it manually.
-This is because normally Spring jars will depend on other jars and Maven will take care of downloading those other jars as well.
+Springs wants yuo to use Maven or Gradle, to download its jars, instead of doing it manually.
+This is because normally
+Spring jars will depend on other jars and Maven will take care of downloading those other jars as well.
 In other words, Spring dependencies have dependencies themselves, and Maven is a dependency management tool.
 These other dependencies